geksiong/astro-launchpad/ROADMAP.md

 ## Other ideas

 - light/dark theme toggle
+- page transitions using Swup
 - (fancy) special layout for presentation content
 - (fancy) special layout or component for code blocks
 - (fancy) MDX? no editor

 ## Notes

-- Published date is configured as a datetime, and recorded as UTC.
-If you want to store date only, it might good to set the date picker to UTC so that everyone sees the same date regardless of where they are.
+- ~~Published date is configured as a datetime, and recorded as UTC.
+If you want to store date only, it might good to set the date picker to UTC so that everyone sees the same date regardless of where they are.~~
+- for pagefind to work, run `npm run build` and then `npm run preview` to test the prod build.
+The dev build will not work.

 ## Limitations